NC, SC in the running for lucrative auto plant that could bring 2,000 jobs

 A lost bid

-North Carolina lost its bid to win a huge Toyota-Mazda manufacturing plant last year.
+Last year, North Carolina lost its bid to win a huge Toyota-Mazda manufacturing plant.

 The company went with a site in Alabama, near a Toyota engine plant, instead.